Zefan-Cai/PyramidKV/README.md

 ```

-## Needle in hystack
+## Needle in haystack

-We support inference code on `Needle in hystack` to repuduce our result.
+We support inference code on `Needle in haystack` to repuduce our result.

 Please refer to `eval_needle/eval.sh` to modify the parameters according to your requirements.